Jimmy Siemers

-Jimmy Siemers (born March 24, 1982) is a professional 3-event water skier.
-He is currently on the MasterCraft Pro Ski Team and is a previous world record-holder in the jump event, with a 236-foot jump 66.8 meters.
-He is a former member of the Arizona State University Water Ski Team, for which he won the trick event at collegiate nationals four times in his four years on the team.
+Jimmy Siemers (born March 24, 1982) is a former professional 3-event water skier and 3-time World Record holder.
+Siemers skied for Arizona State University Water Ski Team, where he won the trick event at collegiate nationals four times in his four years on the team.
+He also set a Collegiate Record in the men's trick event in his last tournament as a student.

+Siemers was inducted into the Water Ski Hall of Fame in 2023.

 Early life

 Jimmy Siemers was born in Marshalltown, Iowa on March 24, 1982.
 He began water skiing at age four, and began competing at age of seven.
-He has also lived in Round Rock, Texas, and in his current residence of The 506, San Marcos, Tx.
+He has also lived in Round Rock, Texas, and in currently resides just outside of San Marcos, Texas.

 College years

 Jimmy Siemers attended Arizona State University, where he was a member of the ASU Water Ski Team.
 He majored in Communication, and graduated in 2006.
 During his time on the ASU Ski Team, he won the trick event each of his four years, and was an All-American trick, jump, and overall throughout his college career.
 He also set a former collegiate trick record in his last tournament as a college student.